UnnamedOrange/osu-kps/docs/kps_core/Introduction.md

   - Non-real-time input data, such as keystrokes read from a record.
   - Non-real-time reference data, such as standard keystrokes loaded from a beat-map.

-At one time, there can be only one input source.
+At one time, there can be only one input source and one reference source.
+However, users can create as many output instances as they want, and multiplexing of each type of output should be considered, especially heavy data with a long loading time.